web-auto/wtf-util/README.md

 ###### invisible(driver, parent, by)
 ###### invisible(driver, wait, parent, by)

-Returns boolean if an element id not visible using `by`.
+Returns boolean if an element is not visible using `by`.

 __Arguments__